janex-PL/CodeWithFlavor/content/posts/effortless-selenium-setups-in-docker-for-net-with-selenium-manager.md

 runtime-dependencies-chrome        667MB
 ```

-The "fully equipped" variant is over 3x larger than the base image and the variant with dependencies installed only is 1.5x larger.
+As you can see, the `runtime-dependencies` and `runtime-dependencies-chrome` images are 1.5x and 3x larger than the base `runtime` image, respectively.

-You've probably noticed that there is a step missing in Dockerfiles which would download a ChromeDriver matching the version of installed.
-The driver itself weighs about 15MB-17MB, so it doesn't affect significantly the size of the final images.
+You've probably noticed that there is a step missing in all Dockerfile which would download a ChromeDriver matching the version of installed.
+I haven't include this step for two reasons:
+- The driver itself weighs about 15-17 MB, so it doesn't have that much impact on the image size
+- There are packages providing a feature of automatic driver download during the runtime of application i.e. [WebDriverManager.Net](https://github.com/rosolko/WebDriverManager.Net) for .NET applications

 ## Versioning nightmare